 8. In this step, I will create variables inside the Server container to capture user and event parameters sent from the Web container using a Data Tag.
 Create new variables -> type Event Data -> add Key Path

 9. Create a new tag inside the Server container -> Add Mailchimp tag to the server container using this link to the server template gallery-> tag type Mailchimp -> select event type -> add list ID and Mailchimp API Key -> Add Contact information and Event information -> Click save.
 Once done, open Web and Server preview mode and check that the Mailchimp tag worked and contact was added to the Mailchimp list.

 10. Publish web and server containers.

-Using the Mailchimp tag for the Google Tag Manager server container, you can add new users and track events for existing users.
-It will help you to grow your subscription list and increase sales.
-The biggest benefit of this tag is that you can set up this integration without developers’ help, all done inside Google Tag Manager Web and Server interface.
+With the Mailchimp tag for the Google Tag Manager server container, you can add new users and track events for existing users.
+Ultimately, it will help you to grow your subscription list and boost sales.
+But above all, it allows setting up the integration without the help from developers – all done inside the Google Tag Manager web and server interface.